 #3 Add it to smoothies.
 Blend it into your favorite fruit smoothie or green smoothie recipe for a high protein breakfast in a glass.
 This strawberry smoothie looks so delicious:

-#4 Add it to pancake batter to make Cottage Cheese Pancakes, which are much higher in protein than regular ones, but taste just as delicious.
+#4 Add it to pancake batter to make Cottage Cheese Pancakes, which is a great way to boost the protein content without sacrificing flavor.

 #5 Make muffins.
 Stir into muffin batter to make blueberry cheesecake muffins like Kristina did over at Love and Zest or Cottage Cheese Omelet Muffins like Kristen at Slender Kitchen.

 #6 Stir it into pasta.
 The cottage cheese gets warm and creamy and is especially good with lots of freshly ground pepper.